 There are a number of key metrics that you’ll want your team to track as part of your strategy.
 For example, if your team is focused on making the sales pipeline from awareness to close more effective, you’ll want to track sales pipeline drop-off rates, or where in the process your prospects tell your sales team no and move on.
 If your team is focused on post-sale experience, focus on cancels upon renewal.
 Some core sales operations metrics to consider:

 - Sales cycle length: Keep an eye on how long it takes to close deals.
 If this length of time increases, find out why.
 If it decreases, find out why.
-Then, look at if the changes affect the deal size.
+Then, look at if the changes affect the deal size to effectively forecast sales.

 - Phone time: If you’re working with an inside sales team, tracking the amount of time they spend on customer calls is key.
 If there is an increase or decrease in the number of phone calls they make, see if this is having an impact on the number and size of deals closed.

-- Time spent on email correspondence: If your team is sending more and more email, create email templates and use a CRM like Freshsales that has email templates and automation tools to cut down on the amount of manual work.
+- Time spent on email correspondence: If your team is sending more and more email, create email templates and use a CRM like Freshworks CRM, which has email templates and automation tools to cut down on the amount of manual work.

 - Lead follow-up time: If your organization is spending money on leads, you need to monitor how long it takes for your sales team to follow up with these leads and the length of time of follow-up to closed deals to see if there’s a positive correlation between quick follow-up and closing the sale.